Alinto/sogo/.github/CONTRIBUTING.md

 <footer>
 ```

-> Any line of the commit message cannot be longer 100 characters!
+> Any line of the commit message cannot be longer than 100 characters.
 > This allows the message to be easier to read on GitHub as well as in various Git tools.

 #### Type